The following provides information health professionals may find helpful when treating a patient on the autism spectrum.

 - People with an ASD can be either under or over sensitive to pain so that some may feel the pain acutely and be very distressed whereas others may not appear to react at all.

-- It is advisable to assume that the patient will feel the pain and use a local anaesthetic cream such as EMLA cream to numb the site of injection.
+- It is advisable to assume that the patient will feel the pain and use a local anesthetic cream such as EMLA cream to numb the site of injection.

 - The sound of a siren can be excruciatingly painful to people with an ASD.